All Episodes

 And I've got an expert on male-female relationships on my staff, Snerdley, to help guide me through this when we tackle it.

-You know, this this is this is not in Cosmo.
+You know, this is not in Cosmo.

 It's not in People Magazine.

-It's in the is in a big men's business paper.
+It's in a big men's business paper.

 The tricky chemistry of attraction.